 - Optional – Taste your mixture and adjust the amount of sweetener if too sweet or too bitter

 - Cool and stick in the fridge for 30 minutes or so to solidify a bit

 - Add some nice alcohol – about 1 tbsp per 3oz of cream.
-You can use rum, brandy, whiskey, champagne or whatever else you can think of – as long as it’s not high in sugar
+You can use rum, brandy, whiskey, champagne or whatever else you can think of – as long as it’s not high in sugar.

 - Use different coatings – for example, desiccated coconut or toasted ground nuts.
-You can also melt more chocolate and dip them in.

 The possibilities are endless!